 Through your research project and biodiversity and conservation modules, you’ll receive substantial subject-specific training.
 Our teaching and assessment methods are designed to develop you into a professional who is able to think independently, solve problems, communicate effectively and demonstrate a high level of practical ability.

-As an MRes student, you’ll carry out two research projects.
+As an MRes student, you’ll carry out two research projects designed to equip you with key practical and analytical skills.
 The range of project topics is large and diverse, covering applied, empirical and theoretical subjects.
-The first (winter) project is usually Leeds-based, while the second (summer) project can be carried out in the UK or overseas.
-Projects have been carried out in over 20 countries so far, and this year alone we have projects in Mexico, Thailand, Kenya, Egypt, Spain and Cyprus.
+The smaller, winter research project is typically an analytical or laboratory project, and the larger, summer research project is usually field-based.
+Summer projects can be carried out in the UK or overseas: projects have been carried out in over twenty countries so far, which in the last few years have included Spain, Cyprus, Belize, Malawi, Thailand, Japan and Kyrgyzstan.

-There are many opportunities to develop valuable practical and analytical research skills through modules such as Insect Identification, Plant Identification, the GIS modules and by overseas field courses within Europe and Africa (see field courses).
-Statistical methods using R are a key component of the compulsory skills modules.
+There are many opportunities to develop valuable practical skills through modules such as Conservation Skills, Insect Identification, Plant Identification, and overseas field courses and research project work.
+You can also build your analytical skills, with modules in GIS and statistics.

 We use a variety of assessment methods: multiple-choice testing, practical work, data handling and problem solving exercises, group work, discussion groups (face-to-face and online), computer-based simulation, essays, posters and oral presentations.